-case word in [[(] pattern [| pattern] ...) list ;;] ... esac
+case word in [ [(] pattern [ | pattern ] ... ) list ;; ] ... esac

 A case command first expands word, and tries to match it against each pattern in turn, using the same matching rules as for pathname expansion (see Pathname Expansion below).
-The word is expanded using tilde expansion, parameter and variable expansion, arithmetic substitution, command substitution, process substitution and quote removal.
-Each pattern examined is expanded using tilde expansion, parameter and variable expansion, arithmetic substitution, command substitution, and process substitution.
-If the shell option nocasematch is enabled, the match is performed without regard to the case of alphabetic characters.
+The word is expanded using tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution and quote removal.
+Each pattern examined is expanded using tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, and process substitution.
+If the nocasematch shell option is enabled, the match is performed without regard to the case of alphabetic characters.
 When a match is found, the corresponding list is executed.
 If the ;; operator is used, no subsequent matches are attempted after the first pattern match.
 Using ;& in place of ;; causes the shell to test the next pattern list in the statement, if any, and execute any associated list on a successful match.
 The exit status is zero if no pattern matches.
 Otherwise, it is the exit status of the last command executed in list.

-if list; then list; [elif list; then list;] ... [else list;] fi while list; do list; done until list; do list; done
+if list; then list; [ elif list; then list; ] ... [ else list; ] fi while list-1; do list-2; done until list-1; do list-2; done